 The Foundation Board is the governing body.
-It is responsible for the administration and implementation of the Foundation's decisions unless the deed of foundation or the regulations expressly state otherwise.
+It is responsible for the Foundation decisions unless the deed of foundation or the Regulations expressly state otherwise.
 The Foundation Board can delegate individual powers to third parties under its responsibility.

 3. Investment Committee